bdhmedinas/koerber-assignment/README.md

 Head to Discover tab and you will see the aggregate logs of the containers running.
 If you wish to focus on app logs, click on the magnifier symbol on "docker.container.image > docker-app"

+If no index pattern is defined when you first run the application, please create one with the name "dockerlogs".
+After that, choose "@timestamp" from the dropdown menu and create the index pattern.
+Then follow the previous instructions to see the logs.

 ## Notes

 Created an abstract class to represent filters and branches seing as they have so many common properties.
 Created separated deleted tables to simplify the queries to get non deprecated filers and branches (essential its only an audit table, for reference).